Lucas01PL/users-control-system/README.md

  - confluentinc/cp-kafka:latest
  - confluentinc/cp-zookeeper:latest

 The applications load the information of configuration from a Configuration Server, you can modify to the server of your preferences or utilit the application users-control-config-server as your Configuration Server ([more details](#users-control-config-server)).
-Case wish use a server of your preferences, modify application.properties file exists in users-control-api and users-control-message with correct informations.
+Case you wish use a server of your preferences, modify application.properties file exists in users-control-api and users-control-message with correct informations.
 This step must is the first.

 ## users-control-api